Azerbaijan fulfils its obligation on output cut | News.az

 Azerbaijan fulfils its obligation on output cut

-Average production by Azerbaijan made up 814,600 barrels of oil per day in January, 806,000 barrels in February in accordance with the agreement on keeping daily output at 834,000 barrels per day.
+Average production by Azerbaijan made up 814,600 barrels of oil per day in January, 806,000 barrels in February and 794,000 barrels in March in accordance with the agreement on keeping daily output at 834,000 barrels per day.

 News.Az